President names new puppy to reflect the times we are in

 Clearly his preferred breed, it is known as a family favourite and traditionally a farm dog.

-According to the Irish Kennel Club, the Burnese followed other Swiss Mountain Dogs in becoming appreciated across Switzerland and parts of Germany.
+According to the Irish Kennel Club, the Bernese followed other Swiss Mountain Dogs in becoming appreciated across Switzerland and parts of Germany.

 “Today the Bernese Mountain Dog is well known and appreciated all over the world as a family dog thanks to its striking tricoloured coat and its great adaptability.”